Non-negative curvature and torus actions: Preliminaries

-Now, to any orbit space, $M/G$, we may assign isotropy information, in the form of weights.
-We recall the definition of a weighted orbit space for a smooth $G$ action on $M$.
+To any orbit space, $M/G$, we may assign isotropy information, in the form of weights.
+We recall the definition of a weighted orbit space for a smooth $G$-action on $M$.

 \begin{definition}[{\bf Weighted Orbit Space}] Let $G$ act smoothly on an $n$-manifold $M$ with orbit space $M^*=M/G$.
-To each orbit in $M^*$ there is associated to it a certain orbit type which is characterized by the isotropy group of the points of the orbit together with the slice representation at the given orbit.
+To each orbit in $M^*$ there is associated a certain orbit type which is characterized by the isotropy group of the points of the orbit together with the slice representation at the given orbit.
 This orbit space together with its orbit types and slice representation is called a {\em weighted orbit space}. \end{definition}

-Letting $G=T^k$ act maximally on $M^n$, we note that it is enough to specify the weights of the {\em facets}, that is, of the codimension one faces, as these will correspond to circle isotropy groups and together with a description of the orbit space, one then obtains a complete description of all orbit types.
+Let $G=T^k$ act isotropy-maximally on $M^n$.
+Since the action is isotropy-maximal, $\partial(M^n/G)$ is a union of codimension one subspaces that correspond to the images of codimension two fixed point set components of circle subgroups of $T^k$.
+We note that it is enough to specify the weights of these codimension one subspaces, which we will call {\em facets}, and together with a description of the orbit space, one then obtains a complete description of all orbit types.